sunnynguyen-ai/sunnynguyen-ai/README.md

 - 💼 LinkedIn: [Connect with me](https://linkedin.com/in/sunnynguyen-ai)

 ### 🎨 Fun Fact
-When I'm not training neural networks, I'm probably exploring nature photography or learning about sustainable technology!
+When I'm not decoding neural networks, you'll find me capturing the beauty of nature through photography 📸 or building sustainable tech solutions for environmental challenges! 🌱

 ---
-*"The best way to predict the future is to invent it."* - Alan Kay
+*"Understanding intelligence—whether artificial or natural—requires building it piece by piece."* - Personal Research Philosophy